 Do you like the ease and elevation of a Sit-On-Top kayak seat?
 Or do you prefer the protection against the elements of a Sit-In kayak seat?
 Many of the better sit-on-top kayak designs offer incredibly comfortable folding seat designs with cooling mesh and elevated consoles.
 Along with great back support, these designs keep you cool in the summer sun.

 How Heavy and Bulky of a Kayak Do You Care to Transport and Store?

 Kayaks come in many shapes, sizes, and materials that vary in terms of weight and transportation convenience.
-The biggest factor to keep in mind here is that you’ll likely need to load and unload your kayak from your vehicle’s roof rack.
+The biggest factor to keep in mind here is that you’ll likely need to load and unload your boat from a kayak rack on the roof of your vehicle.
 More robust designs are going to weigh more and require more lifting power to load onto the vehicle, and transport to the water.

 What’s Your Budget?